SumeetDUTTA/Smart-Expense-Tracker-with-Predictive-Analytics/README.md

 ## Overview

-Smart Expense Tracker is a collaborative academic project designed to help users manage and analyze their expenses.
-By integrating predictive analytics, it offers actionable insights to support smarter financial decisions.
+Smart Expense Tracker is an academic project aimed at helping users efficiently manage and analyze their expenses.
+Leveraging predictive analytics, it provides actionable insights to empower smarter financial decisions.

 ## Technologies Used